2023 Louisiana House of Representatives election: Background

 In the 2019 state legislature elections, Republicans expanded their majorities in both chambers to 68 in the House and 27 in the Senate.
-They had a supermajority of 71 members in the House, after elected Democrats Malinda White, Francis C. Thompson and Jeremy LaCombe switched parties.
+By March 17, they had a supermajority of 71 members in the House, after elected Democrats Malinda White, Francis C. Thompson and Jeremy LaCombe switched parties.
+The supermajority, in combination with the supermajority Republicans held in the Louisiana Senate, made it significantly easier for Republicans to overturn vetoes from Democratic governor John Bel Edwards.

 In the 2020 presidential election, Republican Donald Trump won 72 Louisiana House of Representatives districts and Democrat Joe Biden won 33 districts.
 Going into the 2023 Louisiana State House elections, Democrats represented two districts where Trump won the most votes in 2020: District 60, located in rural Louisiana (Trump +9%) and District 105, located primarily in Plaquemines Parish (Trump + 6%).
 Going into the 2023 elections, Republicans represented one district where Biden won the most votes in 2020: District 92, in the New Orleans suburbs of Jefferson County (Biden + 8%).
 In addition, the Independent Joseph Marino had represented District 85, which Biden won by 8%, before he resigned in 2023.